havatv/qgisthingreyscaleplugin/help/source/index.rst

 * Minimum value for the skeleton algorithm (lower bound for the minimum level).
-  The default is the mean value of the input layer band.
+  The default is the mean value of the input layer band, but this can easily be changed.
   For integer input raster layers, the mean value is rounded up to the closest integer.